Data Storage Guide for Java

 You can add a minus prefix to the attribute name for inverted selection.

-For example, if you do not care about the post author, use -author
+For example, if you do not care about the post author, use -author.

-The inverted selection also applies to preserved attributes and can be used with dot notations, e.g., -pubUser.createdAt
+The inverted selection also applies to preserved attributes and can be used with dot notations, e.g., -pubUser.createdAt.

 Queries on String Values

-to restrict to string values that start with a particular string.
-Similar to a LIKE
+Use whereStartsWith to restrict to string values that start with a particular string.
+Similar to a LIKE operator in SQL, it is indexed so it is efficient for large datasets:

 LCQuery<LCObject> query = new LCQuery<>("Todo");